-jQuery v3.0 is considered the future of jQuery.
-It is a lighter, faster version and removes support to IE6-8 (like the previous 2.x branch).
+jQuery v3 is the lightest, fastest version of jQuery to date, removing support to IE6-8 (like the previous 2.x branch).

-Old scripts built for earlier versions of jQuery may 'break', but thankfully, the jQuery team has provided the Migrate plugin to help identify compatibility issues.
+Old scripts built for earlier versions of jQuery may 'break' with jQuery v3, but thankfully, the jQuery team has provided an updated version of the Migrate plugin to help identify compatibility issues.

 Using jQuery Easy or jQuery Easy Profiles makes the process a little easier.

-Step 3 Set the compression to 'uncompressed', which will make the Migrate plugin verbose (it will diagnose issues and report them by generating warnings instead of restoring deprecated features and behaviors).
+Step 4 Set the compression in the General Options to 'uncompressed', which will make the Migrate plugin verbose (it will diagnose issues and report them by generating warnings instead of restoring deprecated features and behaviors).

-Step 5 Disable the Migrate plugin (set Migrate to 'none') and make sure the pages still work properly without it.
+Step 6 Disable the Migrate plugin (set Migrate to 'none').

-Step 9 Disable the Migrate plugin (set Migrate to 'none') and make sure the page still works properly without it.
+Step 11 Disable the Migrate plugin (set Migrate to 'none').

-Note Using Migrate v3.0.0 in conjunction with jQuery v3.0.x will also ensure oldest versions of jQuery UI and Mobile remain fully operational.
+Note that using Migrate v3 in conjunction with jQuery v3 will also garantie oldest versions of jQuery UI and Mobile remain fully operational.